Bound 2

 "Bound 2" is a song by American rapper Kanye West, featured as the final track from his sixth studio album, Yeezus (2013).
-It was produced by West and Che Pope, with additional production being handled by Eric Danchick, Noah Goldstein, No ID and Mike Dean.
+It was produced by West and Che Pope, with additional production being handled by Eric Danchick, Noah Goldstein, No I.D. and Mike Dean.
 The song features vocals from American soul singer Charlie Wilson and serves as the album's second single.
 "Bound 2" incorporates samples from "Bound" by Ponderosa Twins Plus One and the lines "Uh-huh, honey" and "Alright" from Brenda Lee's "Sweet Nothin's".
 The song also interpolates Wee's "Aeroplane (Reprise)" for the bridge, sung by Charlie Wilson.

 "Bound 2" received universal acclaim from music critics, who referred to the song as one of the highlights of the album, comparing its soul influenced, sample-based production to West's debut studio album, The College Dropout (2004).
 The song peaked at number 55 on the UK Singles Chart and 12 on the US Billboard Hot 100 chart.
 The song received two nominations at the 57th Annual Grammy Awards for Best Rap Song and Best Rap/Sung Performance.
 West performed the song live on Later... with Jools Holland and The Tonight Show Starring Jimmy Fallon.